- Military Life Cycle

 An Early Evaluation of the MyCAA Scholarship for Military Spouses

-There has been an update to the program, a new law expanded the scholarship allowing spouses to receive financial assistance to pursue any occupation or career field.
-In addition, military spouses will remain eligible for the financial assistance offered through the MyCAA scholarship if their sponsor is promoted above the eligible ranks so long as they already have an approved education and training plan in place.
+There have been updates to the program.
+New laws expanded the scholarship, allowing spouses to receive financial assistance to pursue or maintain any occupation or career field, including to pay for continuing education courses.
+In addition, military spouses will remain eligible for the financial assistance offered through the MyCAA scholarship if their sponsor is promoted above the eligible ranks as long as they already have an approved education and training plan in place.
+Spouses can now also use MyCAA funds for national tests to earn course credits required for the degree approved under the program, including the College Level Examination Program tests.

 This report examines characteristics associated with MyCAA Scholarship application and use, scholarship plan completion, spouse employment and earnings and service continuation of personnel married to MyCAA-eligible spouses.
 The RAND Corporation examined the 2007–2013 employment and earnings data of spouses who were eligible for MyCAA when the current version of the scholarship began, between October 2010 and December 2011.
 The results show that the MyCAA Scholarship is reaching the intended population; that MyCAA is associated with employment and higher earnings, although the relationship is not necessarily causal; and that service members of MyCAA Scholarship users are more likely than similar married service members to be on active duty three years after the spouse is awarded the scholarship.